 You can customize your dashboard for your needs and convenient usage.
 Check activities, edit annotations – this tool has all you need for the collaboration process.

-Do you know any other free tools for design collaboration?
+What do you think are the best design collaboration tools?
 Let us know if we’ve missed something interesting, and remember – any specialized proofing software will serve you much better than email proofing.
 Doubt it?
 Check our article about using emails for the proofing process.